-We work together with various Portuguese family businesses, all located between Porto and Lisbon.
-There we create our unique tableware and vases with much love and care for a human and environmentally friendly production.
-No matter how big or small the manufactory is, our producers manage with great passion to combine our design and colour ideas with traditional craftsmanship.
-It gives us a lot of pleasure to develop something new in close cooperation.
+We work with several Portuguese family businesses, all located between Porto and Lisbon.
+There, our unique tableware and vases are created with much love and care for a human and environmentally friendly production.
+No matter how big or small the manufactory is, our producers manage with great passion to combine our design and color ideas with traditional craftsmanship.
+It gives us great pleasure to develop new things again and again in close cooperation.

-The proximity to the Atlantic Ocean is often reflected in the designs of our ceramics - this is important to us - because we want to bring a piece of Portugal into your home.
-Before we travel to Portugal and visit the manufactories, we always have a pretty clear idea of what we want.
-Once we have decided on a colour on site at the factory, we apply it to shapes of our choice.
-Samples are made from these.
-If the colour on the moulds is successful, we first test the dishes at home for a few weeks to see whether the moulds are suitable for everyday use and the dishwasher, for example.
-Often we are so much in love when we unpack the samples that the decision is quickly made.
-Rarely are we dissatisfied and have to work on the design again.
+The proximity to the Atlantic Ocean is often reflected in the designs of our ceramics - that's important to us - because we want to bring a piece of Portugal into your four walls.
+Before we travel to Portugal and visit the factories, we always have a pretty clear idea of what we want.
+Once we have decided on a color on site at the factory, we apply it to molds of our choice.
+From this, samples are created.
+Once the color has been successfully applied to the molds, we first test the tableware at home for a few weeks to see if the molds are suitable for everyday use and the dishwasher, for example.
+Often, when we unpack the patterns, we are already so enamored that the decision is quickly made.
+Rarely are we dissatisfied and have to work again on the design.

-All our products are handmade.
-That is why even small deviations in shape and colour occur, which give our ceramics their character.
-No plate is the same as the other, every colour gradient on the cups is unique.
+All our products are made by hand.
+Therefore, even small deviations in shape and color occur, which give our ceramics its character.
+No two plates are alike, every color gradient on the cups is unique.

-Stoneware is used as the basis for our products - a fine, white clay.
-In the first step, round plates are punched out of lumps of clay, which are then shaped by hand.
+The basis of our products is stoneware - a fine, white clay.
+In the first step, round slabs are punched from lumps of clay, which are then shaped by hand.
 This creates the organic shapes.

-In the second step, the finished shapes are usually taken outside to dry in the sun.
-The warmth of the sun draws moisture from the raw material.
-This prevents cracks in the ceramic from forming in the oven.
+In the second step, the finished molds are usually placed outside in the sun to dry.
+The heat of the sun draws the moisture out of the raw material.
+This prevents the ceramic from cracking in the kiln.

-Because in the next step, the shapes are fired in an oven at around 1,200 degrees for eight hours.
-Once the goods have cooled down, they are glazed by hand.
-The so-called reactive glazes create the unique colour gradients, which look different on every piece.
+Because in the next step, the molds are fired in a kiln at about 1,200 degrees for eight hours.
+Once the goods have cooled, they are glazed by hand.
+The so-called reactive glazes provide the unique color gradients that look different on every piece.

-In the last step the glazed products are put back into the kiln.
-After eight hours in the hot oven, the dishes are ready and are packed in cartons.
-When the pallets arrive from Portugal, it is time to unpack and fall in love.
+In the final step, the glazed products go into the oven once again.
+After eight hours in the hot oven, the dishes are ready and packed in boxes.
+When the pallets arrive from Portugal, it's time to unpack and fall in love.